-- large spread in both observational and modeled estimates of the ocean carbon sink - poor understanding of origins of variability - unclear relative contribution of physical vs. biological processes
+- large spread in observational and modeled estimates of the ocean carbon sink - poor understanding of origins of variability - unclear relative contribution of physical vs. biological processes

-2. What is the potential for amplification of climate change over the 21st century via climate-carbon cycle feedbacks?
+2. What is the potential for amplification of climate change over the 21st century via climate-biogeochemical feedbacks?